-Essay on Mahatma Gandhi in English: In this article, you are going to read short and lost essays on mahatma Gandhi (100, 150, 200-250, 300, 500 words).
-If you are looking for a speech on Mahatma Gandhi in English or Paragraph on Mahatma Gandhi then this article will be also helpful for you.
+Essay on Mahatma Gandhi in English: In this article, you are going to read short and long essays on Mahatma Gandhi in English (100, 150, 200-250, 300, and 500 words).
+This article will be also helpful for you If you are looking for a speech on Mahatma Gandhi or Paragraph on Mahatma Gandhi in English.
 We’ve written this article for students of all classes (nursery to class 12).
 So, let’s get started.

 Mahatma Gandhi was one of the greatest leaders of our country.
 He was born in Porbandar, India, on October 2, 1869.
 His father Karamchand Gandhi was the Dewan and his mother Putlibai was a pious lady.
 Gandhiji went to England to become a barrister.
 In 1893 he went to South Africa and worked for the rights of our people.